 Markers to label the polarity

-Bamboo stake (quantity depend on the number of batteries you are replacing)
+Bamboo stake (quantity depends on the number of batteries you are replacing)

 One piece of bare copper wire per conductor piece